chenyk1990/DampRR.jl/README.md

 [![Build Status](https://travis-ci.com/DampRR/DampRR.jl.svg?branch=master)](https://travis-ci.com/DampRR/DampRR.jl)

-This package contains Reconstruction tools for DampRR project.
+This package contains various tools based on the damped rank-reduction (DRR) method.

 At the moment, it is updated and tested against Julia v1.